QA-Vlad/ADB-Device-Manager/README.md

 Search for `ADB_Device_Manager` to filter plugin-specific logs.

+## 📊 Privacy & Telemetry

+This plugin collects anonymous crash reports to help improve stability and identify issues. **The telemetry is enabled by default**, but you can opt out at any time.

+### What data is collected?
+- **Crash reports** — stack traces and error information when the plugin encounters issues
+- **IDE version** — to ensure compatibility across different versions
+- **OS information** — basic system information (OS name and version)
+- **Anonymous identifier** — a unique ID based on your IDE installation (not personally identifiable)

+### What data is NOT collected?
+- Your source code or project files
+- Personal information or user credentials
+- Device serial numbers or identifiers
+- File paths that might contain usernames

+### How to opt-out?
+You can disable telemetry at any time:
+1. Go to **Settings → ADB Device Manager**
+2. Navigate to the **Other** tab
+3. Uncheck **"Send anonymous crash reports"**

+All telemetry data is processed through [Sentry](https://sentry.io) with strict privacy settings to ensure your data remains anonymous and secure.

 ## 🤝 Contributing

 The project is open to community contributions!
 As the plugin is under active development, your input is especially valuable.